hmisonne/E-commerce-Web-App/README.md

 To see this website, once you are in the unwrap folder (command prompt) enter "python run.py"

-The issue that I haven't been able to solve so far:
-- When the screen size is reduced, a toggle button will appear but the icons will stack up vertically instead of staying horizontal

 What else could be implemented:
-- The option for an admin user to enter products (I entered manually the products using the terminal db.session.add("product").)
+- The option for an admin user to enter products (the products are currently loaded from a CSV file with the import function)
-- The option to select and adjust the quantity (on the cart.html template and routes.py, I intentionally left "silenced code")
 - The option to check out